Sergei Bobrovsky: Stanley Cup Final loss, back-to-back Final wins

 Bobrovsky enjoyed success during the following 2023–24 season, with the Panthers allowing only 200 goals across 82 games, the second-fewest in the league behind the Winnipeg Jets (who allowed 199).
 He and backup goaltender Anthony Stolarz thus missed sharing the William M. Jennings Trophy by one goal.
 Bobrovsky was also named a finalist for the Vezina Trophy for the third time in his career, which eventually went to Hellebuyck.
-He made a shutout in game 1 of the Stanley Cup Final against the Edmonton Oilers, winning 3–0.
-Three games later, in game 4, Bobrovsky gave up five goals on 16 shots against the Oilers in an 8–1 defeat and got pulled off for the first time in the playoffs not because of extra-attacker reasons.
-He would win the Stanley Cup for the first time in his career three games later in a winner-take-all game 7.
+He made a shutout in game one of the Stanley Cup Final against the Edmonton Oilers, winning 3–0.
+Three games later, in game four, Bobrovsky gave up five goals on 16 shots against the Oilers in an 8–1 defeat and got pulled off for the first time in the playoffs not because of extra-attacker reasons.
+He would win the Stanley Cup for the first time in his career three games later in a winner-take-all game seven.
 He was the second player to hoist the Cup, receiving it first from Panthers captain Aleksander Barkov.

 On 24 October 2024, Bobrovsky made 24 saves in a 3–1 win over the New York Rangers, earning his 400th career win and becoming the fastest in NHL history to do so.
 Bobrovsky helped the Panthers repeat as Stanley Cup champions in the 2024–25 season when Florida once again defeated the Edmonton Oilers in six games in the 2025 Stanley Cup Final.

+During a 19 January 2026, game against the San Jose Sharks, Bobrovsky fought Sharks' goaltender Alex Nedeljkovic during the third period after teammate Evan Rodrigues checked Vincent Desharnais from behind.
+It was the first NHL goaltender fight since 2020 when Mike Smith fought Cam Talbot.
+Both Nedeljkovic and Bobrovsky each received seven minutes of penalties for the fight, comprising two minutes for leaving their creases to fight and five minutes for the fight proper.
+Neither goaltender was ejected from the game.

+Toronto Maple Leafs (2026–present)

+Upon the expiry of his seven-year contract with the Panthers, Bobrovsky and the team failed to reach terms on a contract extension after Bobrovsky was reportedly seeking a large extension.
+After being connected to the Toronto Maple Leafs in the days leading up to unrestricted free agency, Bobrovsky and the Maple Leafs agreed to a three-year, $21 million contract in the opening hours of 1 July free agency.